 Modern functional languages (e.g., Haskell [27], SML [36]) allow the detection of many programming errors at compile time by the use of polymorphic type systems.
-Similar type systems are also used in modern logic languages (e.g., Gödel [26], λ Prolog [38]).
-Therefore, Curry is a strongly typed language with a Hindley/Milner-like polymorphic type system [13].2 Each object in a program has a unique type, where the types of variables and operations can be omitted and are reconstructed by a type inference mechanism.
+Similar type systems are also used in modern logic languages (e.g., Gödel [26], $\lambda$ Prolog [38]).
+Curry follows the same approach, i.e., it is a strongly typed language with a Hindley/Milner-like polymorphic type system [13].
+Each object in a program has a unique type, where the types of variables and operations can be omitted and are reconstructed by a type inference mechanism.